 National Alliance to End Homelessness

-Veterans, families and youth are among the 2 million Americans who experience homelessness each year.
+Veterans, families and youth are among the 550,000 Americans experiencing homelessness on a given night.
 We're ending homelessness by helping local communities improve their programs, educating opinion leaders, advancing research and improving policy.

 Homelessness is one of our nation’s most misunderstood and vexing social problems.
 A gift to the National Alliance to End Homelessness (the Alliance), regardless of the size, demonstrates your interest in being a part of ending, not just managing, the crisis of homelessness in our country.